-When it comes to Bugatti there is really very little that can be improved, in terms of technical specs, Bugatti is at the top of its game.
+When it comes to Bugatti there is really very little that can be improved; in terms of technical specs, Bugatti is at the top of its game.
 Bugatti could essentially sit on their laurels and watch as other luxury carmakers struggle to catch up.
-Instead they choose to experiment with the exterior of the car, and somehow endeavor to make driving a Bugatti look even better.
+Instead, they choose to experiment with the car’s exterior and somehow endeavor to make driving a Bugatti look even better.
 On display at the 2013 Geneva Motor show are a Bugatti Veyron 16.4 Grand Sport and two expressions of the Grand Sport Vitesse.
 They have used exquisite carbon momocoque exteriors that have been crafted to precise requests.

-Possibilities to personalize a Bugatti Grand Sport are endless, the one displayed at the Geneva Show is a a 1,001 hp.
+Possibilities to personalize a Bugatti Grand Sport are endless; the one displayed at the Geneva Show is a 1,001 hp.
 The exteriors have been finished in a green and carbon silver theme.
-Endearing details such as the motif of a dancing elephant embossed in front of the air intake shafts make this car truly unique.
-With a price tag of 1.92 million Euros ($2.5 million) this car is reminiscent of the Art Deco bonnet figure designed by Rembrandt Bugatti.
+Endearing details such as the motif of a dancing elephant embossed in the front of the air intake shafts make this car truly unique.
+With a price tag of 1.92 million Euros ($2.5 million), this car is reminiscent of the Art Deco bonnet figure designed by Rembrandt Bugatti.

-The two Bugatti Vitesse’s on display show a new color scheme as well as Bugatti perfected carbon construction.
-The Bronze colored Vitesse is finished with carbon components n the rear, as well on the cowlings, roof frames and the A-pillars.
-To add a level of contrast to this royal bronze shade, the side panels stretching from the front to the rear air intake grilles have been painted in brown ‘Fire Finch’ tone.
+The two Bugatti Vitesse’s on display show a new color scheme, and Bugatti perfected carbon construction.
+The Bronze-colored Vitesse is finished with carbon components n the rear and the cowlings, roof frames, and the A-pillars.
+To add a level of contrast to this royal bronze shade, the side panels stretching from the front to the rear air intake grilles have been painted in a brown ‘Fire Finch’ tone.
 This provides what Bugatti is calling a ‘Ying & Yang’ composition.
 To add a bit of whimsy and youth to these distinguished colors, Bugatti decided to go with a combination of Dark Brown and Burnt Orange for the interiors.
 The Bronze Vitesse costs 1.95 million Euros ($2.5 million).